reliatec-gmbh/LibreClinica/README.md

 _the real open source electronic data capture (EDC) for clinical studies._

 [LibreClinica](https://libreclinica.org) is the community driven successor of OpenClinica.
-It is an open source clinical trial software for Electronic Data Capture (EDC) Clinical Data Management (CDM).
+It is an open source clinical trial software for Electronic Data Capture (EDC) and Clinical Data Management (CDM).

 ### Getting Started